ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 having a chill day, watching a movie or sopranos (bc i didnt watch it all month) later

+some errands today that i couldnt do for the past two days bc of the holiday/traffic. i dunno what my parents want to do, actually wanted to go to the short hills mall tho so maybe. have to order some books on amazon that i want to read, a couple of AI oreilly books just to get an overview. tomorrow maybe ill do something

 ------------------
 # Oct
 ------------------